 To try it out, you can take advantage of the risk-free 30-day refund guarantee or a 7-day no-charge period for iOS or Android.

-IPVanish may only have around 1,400 servers (a portion of CyberGhost’s 6,500), but these are all owned and managed by the vendor itself and are quite enough to provide you with all the Netflix content you need, as long as it’s the localised US version.
+IPVanish may only have around 1,600 servers (a portion of CyberGhost’s 6,600), but these are all owned and managed by the vendor itself and are quite enough to provide you with all the Netflix content you need, as long as it’s the localized US version.
 In other words, if you want to access exclusively UK, French, or Japanese content on this platform, you’ll have to look elsewhere.
 Don’t bother trying BBC iPlayer either.

-The platform can be used on as many as 10 devices at the same time, with router support that removes this restriction.
+The platform can be used on as many devices as you like, and there is also router support.
 Other supported devices include the obvious (Windows, iOS, Android, Mac, and Linux), as well as those not as much (Fire TV, Chrome OS, Roku, and Windows Phone).